Bristol-SiD-Development/scripts/ILC-DIRAC/GridCertificateInstructions.md

 - only used for identification, so do not need to remember

 *For Bristol people:*
--Your Institution: Bristol IS (Bristol Physics is outdated, IS = "Information Services") -Talk to Winnie Lacesso to have it approved
+- Your Institution: Bristol IS (Bristol Physics is outdated, IS = "Information Services")
+- Talk to Winnie Lacesso to have it approved

-Paste the halves in the boxes as instructed on the webpage (including header) to generate certificate
+- Paste the halves in the boxes as instructed on the webpage (including header) to generate certificate

 ###Installing certificate on computer
-Use Certificate Wizard on ngs website: http://www.ngs.ac.uk/ukca/certificates/certwizard
+- Install [Certificate Wizard](http://www.ngs.ac.uk/ukca/certificates/certwizard) on ngs website
 - Import certificate (make sure it is backup up to a few places)
-- Install
+- Click install

 ###Importing certificate into Firefox browser
 - Go to Preferences->Advanced->Certificates->View Certificates